r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       Using -f (reorder) switch to re-order the strings in there correct order, the switch -f accepts strings separated by a comma, and the caret {} contains the string position after the -f switch..
-HINT: we are going to replace the syscall by one concaternated local variable to be called at execution time.
+HINT: we are going to replace another syscall by one concaternated local variable to be called at execution time also (3 obfuscation technics used).

 <br />